Esri/offline-editor-js/doc/offlinetilesbasic.md

-API Doc for OfflineTilesEnabler
+API Doc for OfflineTilesBasic
 ===============================

 There are two different libraries for taking tiles offline: `offline-tiles-basic-min.js` and `offline-tiles-advanced-min.js`.
 The basic library is for use with ArcGIS.com web maps and partial/intermittently offline use cases.
 You won't be able to restart or reload your app when using this library offline.

 If you have a requirement for restarting or reloading the app while offline then you should use the advanced library.
 The `offline-tiles-advanced-min.js` library lets you create a custom basemap layer that extends TiledMapServiceLayer.

-##O.esri.Tiles.OfflineTilesEnabler
+##O.esri.Tiles.OfflineTilesBasic
 The `offline-tiles-basic-min.js` library provides the following tools for working with with ArcGIS.com maps or tiled map services in partial-offline situations that don't require a browser restart or reload.

 ###Constructor
 Constructor | Description
 --- | ---
-`O.esri.Tiles.OfflineTilesEnabler()` | Creates an instance of the offlineTilesEnabler class.
+`O.esri.Tiles.OfflineTilesBasic()` | Creates an instance of the OfflineTilesBasic class.
 This library allows you to extend an ArcGISTiledMapServiceLayer with partial offline capability as well as manage the online/offline resynchronization process.

 ###Properties
 Property  | Value | Description